 "I look forward to this being rectified and my daughter and other girls at the school being returned to this millennium."

-Earlier this week, Stephen Callaghan's daughter Ruby came home from school.
+Earlier in the week, Stephen Callaghan's daughter Ruby came home from school.
 When he asked her how her day was, her answer made him raise an eyebrow.

 Ruby, who's in the sixth grade at her school in Australia, told her dad that the boys would soon be taken on a field trip to Bunnings (a hardware chain in the area) to learn about construction.